danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 tgrapperon: https://twitter.com/tgrapperon
 ---

 SwiftUI 4 adds a bunch of great features, such as custom sized sheets.
-However, these sheets will always dim the underlying view, even when they use a smaller size.
-Let's look at how to fix this.
+However, sheets will always dim the underlying view, even in smaller sizes.
+Let's fix that.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}